 A fractured or broken ankle is a partial or complete break of one or more bones in the ankle.
-A broken ankle is most commonly caused by physical activity like running or jumping, or by impact from falling or tripping.
-Fractured or broken bones are also commonly caused by car accidents.

 Symptoms of a Broken Ankle

 If you believe your ankle is sprained, strained, or fractured, you should have it examined by a medical professional immediately.
 People often mistake an ankle fracture for a sprain or strain.
 A doctor can determine the exact cause of swelling, bruising, and pain.

 - Swelling, bruising, and, in some cases, visible deformity.

 - Difficulty walking, bearing weight, or wearing shoes.